On the facet pivot simplex method for linear programming: The facet pivot simplex algorithm

 \subsection{General rules on entering/leaving row (facet) selection}

 The proposed facet pivot simplex method is based on Theorem \ref{optimality}, which keeps all the iterates to meet conditions (\ref{optimal}) and

-and strikes to find a feasible solution of $\x$ by iteration.
+the goal is to find a feasible solution of $\x$ by iteration.
 This implies that equality constraints should be selected to the base before the inequality constraints are selected.
-Therefore, the first rule in considering the entering row (facet) is to select rows (facets) of $\A_E$ with $\sigma_i \neq 0$ before the rows (facets) of $\A_I$ with $\sigma_j >0$.
+Therefore, the first rule in considering the entering row (facet) is to select rows (facets) of $\A_E$ with $\sigma_i \neq 0$ before the rows (facets) of $\A_I$ with $\sigma_j <0$.
 Once the rows (facets) of $\A_E$ are selected to the base, they will never leave the base.

-\begin{remark} In traditional vertex simplex method, we cannot determine what columns will be part of the optimal base until the optimal base is found.
+\begin{remark} In traditional vertex pivot simplex method, we cannot determine what columns will be part of the optimal base until the optimal base is found.
 Therefore, some optimal columns enter and leave the base multiple times during the iteration.
-This wastes a lot of computational time due to lack of intuition and using short sighted strategies \cite{yang20a}. \end{remark}
+This wastes a lot of computational time due to lack of intuition and using short sighted strategies \cite{yang20a}.
+In contrast, facet pivot simplex method does know that all equality constraints must be in the base, therefore improve computational efficiency. \end{remark}